joshualay/Notethread/Notethread v1.6 Journal.md

 As you may have a certain tag in different notes this will just show them all in the one list; making it easy to have a quick overview.

+## 19/06/2012

+A functionality journey where I add buttons on the tag list detail cells and make them resize properly to the note in them somehow.
+These buttons add the special keyword #tag to the notes which I can then filter out.

+Really depends if this is going to turn into a todo list or not.
+I think not.
+I'd rather have a generic #archived tag to filter things out.
+Probably need to make that show at the bottom as it will have the largest count in the end :/ … **TODO**

+Implementation details to consider:

+* What if I want people to use something besides #archived to filter notes?
+	* I'd need a user setting for that -- create now; future functionality possible
+* What if I want people to have multiple filter #tags?
+* What if I want people to have a "priority tag inbox (ala gMail)"?
+	* All tags
+	* Priority mode - select what tags are displayed here only; display filter
+	* Star a tag?
+	* Potential hook into Reminders?

+Lots of food for thought.
+Going to try one way; use it; and then go again.

+### Worklog

+I'm using the inbuilt styles currently.
+I really want something that will expand to the size of the text.
+I'll play around with that first.

+Firstly though.
+I need the actual text.
+Since I've stored my notes in an ivar I can look that up quite easily.

+Ahhh it's so obvious when you find [the solution](http://stackoverflow.com/a/4732135/626078)

+	Note *note = [self->_notes objectAtIndex:indexPath.row];
+	NSString *text = note.text;

+	CGSize labelSize = [text sizeWithFont:[self->_styleService  fontTextLabelPrimary]
+	                             constrainedToSize:CGSizeMake(tableView.frame.size.width, MAXFLOAT)
+	                                 lineBreakMode:UILineBreakModeWordWrap];
+	return labelSize.height + 20.0f;

+Now the text is still on one line.
+So I better change that.

+    switch (isSelectedRow) {
+        case YES:
+            cell = [[UITableViewCell alloc] initWithStyle:UITableViewCellStyleValue1 reuseIdentifier:CellIdentifier];
+            cell.textLabel.numberOfLines = 0;
+            cell.textLabel.lineBreakMode = UILineBreakModeWordWrap;
+            break;

+Key things here is setting numberOfLines to 0.

+Now if I want a Toolbox I need to add it as a subview in the cell.
+I'll need to make the height of that bar a constant so I can add it as my buffer when working out the height of the selected cell.

+But, I want to make a selected cell a different colour at least to make it easier to work with.

+I'm having issues with getting the textLabel's background being clear.
+It remains white.

 ## 18/06/2012

 Fix up the tag list detail cell resizing.
 Doesn't work for the first row.